someotherself/GUSE/readme/usage.md

 +------------------------+---------------------------------+
 ```

 Inside the new repo, the commits will be grouped by MONTH.
 The MONTH folders, by default, will contains commits from main/master.
+They do not change if a different branch is checked out in /live.
 Inside the MONTH folders, each commit will be found in a directory.
 The folder name followed the format:
 ```
 Snap001_6fd06aa
-001 -> Consecutive numbers, in order of commit time 6fd06aa -> Commit HASH (Oid) as
+001 -> Consecutive numbers, in order of commit time (old to new) 6fd06aa -> Commit HASH (Oid)
 ```
 Optionally, there can be the following folders: Branches, Pr, PrMerge, Tags.
 These are only created if they exist in the remote.
 ```